Erotic talk

 Erotic talk, also known as dirty talk, love talk, sexy talk, talking dirty, or naughty talk, is the practice of using explicit word imagery to heighten sexual excitement before and during (or instead of) physical sexual activity.
-It is commonly a part of foreplay, and can include vivid erotic descriptions, sexual humor, sexual commands and rude words.
-It may be whispered into a partner's ear, spoken over a telephone, or put into text.
+It is commonly a part of foreplay, and can include vivid erotic descriptions, sexual commands and rude words.
 The intention of erotic talk is generally to generate excitement between one, both or all parties engaged in a sexual interaction, or even to induce orgasm.